sdobhal369/Jmeter_EKS/README.md

 ### Build JMeter cluster
 ---

-The following script is make namespace (you must specified it), create node, slave replicas and service, and master deployment.
+The following script will make namespace (you must specified it), create node, slave replicas and service, and master deployment.

-If you want to use an ECR Image.
+If you want to use AWS ECR Image.
-You need to change the following line.
+You need to change the image name.

 L:21 in jmeter_master_deploy.yaml
 ```